Afeni Shakur: Activism

 After hearing Bobby Seale speak, Williams joined the Black Panther Party when they opened an office in Harlem in 1968.
-There she met Lumumba Shakur, a Sunni Muslim, whom she married in November 1968.
+There she met Lumumba Shakur (born Anthony Coston), a Sunni Muslim, whom she married in November 1968.
 Following their marriage, she changed her name to Afeni Shakur.
 She became a section leader of the Harlem chapter and a mentor to new members such as Jamal Joseph.

 The Panther 21

 In April 1969, she and twenty other Black Panthers were arrested and charged with several counts of conspiracy to bomb police stations and other public places in New York.
 Bail was set at $100,000 for each of the 21 suspects.
 The Black Panthers decided to raise bail money for Joseph and Shakur first, so those two could work on raising bail for the remaining 19 members.
 The pre-trial started in February 1970 and the actual trial commenced on September 8, 1970.
 Charges brought against her and the other members of the Black Panther Party were attempted murder, conspiracy to commit murder, conspiracy to bomb buildings, and conspiracy.
 Shakur represented herself at trial, interviewing several witnesses and arguing in court.
 In her autobiography, Shakur wrote, "I was young.
 I was arrogant.
 And I was brilliant in court... because I thought this was the last time I could speak.
 The last time before they locked me up forever...
 I was writing my own obituary."
 Her statements and questioning of the government infiltrators during the trial are credited with helping to expose the FBI's corruption and help save the Panther 21.

 One of the people Shakur cross-examined was Ralph White, a "suspect" who had, in fact, infiltrated the Black Panthers while working as an undercover policeman.
 Shakur had repeatedly denounced White as a cop because he was "a hothead ... too arrogant for a Panther."
 White testified it was retaliation for refusing to hire her to work in the Harlem Panther office.
 Shakur got White to admit under oath that he and two other agents had organized most of the unlawful activities.
 "She asked him if he'd ever seen her carry a gun or kill anyone or bomb anything and he answered no, no, no. Then she asked if he'd seen her doing Panther organizing in a school and a hospital and on the streets and he answered, yes, yes, yes."

 She and the others in the "Panther 21" were acquitted in May 1971 after an eight-month trial.
 Altogether, Afeni Shakur spent two years in the New York Women's House of Detention before being acquitted.
 While in the House of Detention, Shakur says, she "began relating to the gay sisters in jail beginning to understand their oppression, their anger and the strength in them and in all gay people."
 After being released, she participated in a workshop organized by the Gay Liberation Front at the Revolutionary People's Constitutional Convention in 1970, and she continued to advocate against homophobia in the Black Panthers.